ToC

 3. Polish your cover letter

-After you edit your cover letter yourself, send it to a friend to proofread or put it through a proofreading program like Grammarly or Hemingway.
+After you edit your cover letter yourself, send it to a friend to proofread or put it through a proofreading program like Grammarly.
 Your cover letter won’t be one of the best cover letters employers have seen if it has spelling or grammar mistakes — no matter how good your content is.

 Frequently asked questions about the best cover letters